PixelSaver/black-pixhole/README.md

 #### Tutorial
 * Left click and drag to pan camera around the black hole
 * Scroll to zoom closer and farther
+* Shift to pause
+* Click and drag values, or edit them directly
+* Click toggle controls to toggle the control visibility

 <p align="right">(<a href="#readme-top">back to top</a>)</p>